conradbkay/Mantella/README.md

 Search bar smooth scroll to task

-Chat with specific user, even groups

-Changing task list to other project doesn't work

 Notetaker

 Wire components together

-More nice animations with react-spring, dark to light mode is jarring for example
+Animations with react-spring, dark to light mode is jarring for example

-drag user to task

-"List view" actually shows lists
+"List view" that actually shows lists, separate from "tasks"

+dragging user doesn't show, as if z-index is too low

+See how feasable mobile (probably sideways orientation) would be

+Chat:
+Message with specific user, even groups

+Settings:
+Persistent default theme

+Project members:
+privileges for certain members, transfer to owner

+Statistics:
+Track who completes task and when